I’ve created this complete Albania travel guide with all the information you need to visit Albania for the first time.

 Renting a car

 Renting a car in Albania is pretty cheap and very easy.
-The best sites to turn to for this are Sixt and RentalCars, both of which have an Albania division.
+The best site to turn to for this is Discover Cars.
 You can browse and book online, then pick up when you’re ready.

 A word of caution before you drive